-Note: You can click ESC to exit and save your changes at any time.
+You can click ESC to exit and save your changes at any time.

 In this section, you can configure when and how you're notified of the following Fuze events:

 Select the ring tone that plays when you receive a call in Fuze.

 Click Play to test the ring tone.

-When you receive a chat message — In this section you can configure the notifications you'll receive when you receive a chat message.
+Configure the notifications that you receive when you receive a chat message.

-- Play a Sound — Enable this setting to play a sound when a chat message is received.
+When enabled, Fuze plays a sound when a chat message is received.

 - Highlight the Fuze icon in the Windows system tray/Bounce the Fuze icon in the macOS dock

-Note: This setting is not available on Fuze Web.
+This setting is not available on Fuze Web.

-When a meeting is about to start — Enable this setting to play a sound and display a pop-up notification when a scheduled meeting is about to start.
+Play a sound and display a pop-up notification when a scheduled meeting is about to start.